-Within the Formulary, you will see which drugs may have special requirements including:
+Within the Formulary, you will see which drugs may have special requirements including –

 Brand and Generic Drugs

-Senior Preferred covers both brand name drugs and generic drugs within the Formulary.
+Quartz Medicare Advantage covers both brand name drugs and generic drugs within the Formulary.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.

 Updating the Formulary

 Formulary development and maintenance is an ongoing process.
-The P&T Committee regularly reviews new and existing medications to ensure the formulary remains responsive to the needs of our members and providers.
+The P&T Committee regularly reviews new and existing medications to ensure the Formulary remains responsive to the needs of our members and providers.
 The Formulary is updated periodically and changes are able to be seen by clicking on the Part D Drug Formulary link above.

-This web page was updated on January 1, 2018.
+This web page was updated on July 1, 2020.